Vibhor-Max/Rest-API-with-NestJS/README.md

-# Project Name
+# Exercise Tracking API

-This project is a A secure RESTful API built with TypeScript, NestJS, Node.js, and PostgreSQL for managing fitness exercises with user engagement features.
+This project is a a secure RESTful API built with TypeScript, NestJS, Node.js, and PostgreSQL for managing fitness exercises with user engagement features.

 Key Features: